MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 # AI Builder licensing

-AI Builder is licensed as an add-on to your PowerApps, Microsoft Power Automate, or Dynamics 365 license.
+AI Builder is licensed as an add-on to your PowerApps, Power Automate, or Dynamics 365 license.
 This means you can start your AI Builder trial after you have a PowerApps, Power Automate, or Dynamics 365 license that allows you to create a Common Data Service environment.

 For detailed information about AI Builder licensing: